kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 As a data scientist running a distributed training job, I submit a batch of Pods that must be scheduled together (a "gang").
 The custom gang scheduling logic, using a `PreEnqueue` plugin, blocks all these Pods from entering the queue until there are enough resources for all of them to pass the scheduling.
-Currently, all the Pods would just show as `Pending`.
+Currently, all the Pods would just be displayed as `Pending`.
 With this feature, each Pod's status would be updated with some message indicating it is waiting on other members of the gang, providing clear insight into the job's state.

 #### Cluster Autoscaler and resource provisioning